devennn/devennn.github.io/_posts/2020-07-23-self-and-multihead-attention.md

 There are three key parameters introduced in this concept—query, key and value.
 To avoid confusion, I will use Q, K and V to reference them.

 These vectors are calculated from the word embedding.
-Another way to understand this process is the input embedding is translated into three different versions of itself, from embedding space to Q, K and V space.
+Another way to understand this process is the input embedding is translated into three different versions of itself, from embedding space to Q, K and V subspace.

 This is done by projecting the input to three different sets of weights, i.e. Query weight, Key weight and Value weight.
 All weights act as a projection medium which is trainable.